rmkubik/rmk-gatsby/src/pages/genereate-increasing-array-javascript.md

 tags: javascript, array, generate, increasing
 ---

-## explanation
 This is a fairly simple function to allow the easy creation of an array of an increasing order of indicies.
 This was useful for me to set certain indicies of a tilesheet of sprites as collidable while leaving others untouched.

 `new Array(length)` lets you create an empty array of the specified length.

 `Array.from(array, mapFunction)` creates a shallow copy of a given array and maps it with the provided function.

 Combining the two, you can create an empty of array of the desired length and the populate a copy of that array with an increasing count of indices.

 ## examples

 ```javascript
 function generateArrayOfLength(length) {
   return Array.from(new Array(length), (value, index) => index);